If your older dog is coughing or gagging, we can help you understand why and what you can do about it.

-Unfortunately, older dogs are more likely to develop health conditions.
+Unfortunately, older dogs are more likely to develop health issues.
 Some will be minor and others more serious.
-Let’s first look at the (relatively) minor reasons.
+Let’s first look at the minor reasons:

 Your older dog’s cough might sometimes just be due to a tickle in his throat, allergy, respiratory infection or ‘old dog lungs’.
 The latter is a normal, age-related change which results in the lungs becoming less elastic, and more fibrous, which in turn causes them to be less pliable when breathing in and out.
 However, all these conditions are rarely serious, and most can be treated or managed by your veterinarian.

 But even though coughing is sometimes no need for concern, it can also be a result of a serious ailment.
 Therefore, it’s important to take your senior dog to the vet if the coughing is persistent, forceful or if your dog is experiencing breathing difficulties or other symptoms.

 Of the three serious conditions further mentioned below, heart disease is the most common in senior dogs, and the longer it is overlooked, the worse the prognosis.
 Therefore, don’t hesitate to contact your veterinarian to check over your golden oldie to determine the cause for his cough.

 Dogs don’t have heart attacks the way we humans do, and the signs of canine heart problems are quite varied, and sometimes very subtle.

 A persistent cough is just one of them, but it’s a good indicator that something isn’t right with your dog’s heart.
 This is also often coupled with symptoms such as lack of energy, fainting or collapsing, and difficulty breathing.
 However, sometimes, a soft, persistent cough is all that’s apparent.